Neelamperoor Padayani

-Neelamperoor Padayani is a Padayani conducting in Neelamperoor Palli Bhagavathi Temple in Neelamperoor, Alappuzha district, Kerala, India.
-It is conducting on the pooram day after Thiruvonam in the month chingam for 16 days.
+Neelamperoor Padayani is Padayani conducted in Neelamperoor Palli Bhagavathi Temple in Neelamperoor, Alappuzha district, Kerala, India.
+It is conducted on the pooram day after Thiruvonam in the month chingam for 16 days.

 Etymology

 The word Padayani means line of infantry.
 The name Padayani arrived due to the line formation of people like troops.

 Mythology

 The mythology of Neelamperoor padayani lies with Cheraman Perumal myths.
 It is believed that it was started after the arrival of king Cheraman Perumal in Neelamperoor.

 History

 It is believed that this festival had the history of centuries.
-This consists the cultures of Hinduism and Buddhism.
-Chinese traveller Fa-Hien depicted that this festival resembles a festival of Buddhists in Patna in his travelogue.

 Rituals

 Neelamperoor Padayani has some difference from other Padayani performances held in the temples in Kerala.
 The key feature of this festival is the procession of effigies.
 They include the figures of animals like swans, elephants, etc. and deities such as Bhima, Ravana, Yakshi, etc. as an offering to the goddess.
 These decorated effigies shows the craftsmanship of artists in Kerala.